 |Related Genes||Ctla4 (cytotoxic T-lymphocyte-associated protein 4)|

-CTLA-4 (cytotoxic T-lymphocyte-associated protein 4), also known as CD152, plays an important regulatory role in T cell activation.
-Cytotoxic T lymphocyte related proteins are expressed on the surfaceof T cells, and competitively binds to B7-1 (CD80) and B7-2 (CD86) on the surface of antigen-presenting cells (APCs) to block the interaction between B7 and CD28 on the surface of T cells, thus inhibiting T cell activation.
-CTLA-4 is the first immunological target attracting clinical concern, and plays an important role in the negative regulation of immune response.
-The inhibition of CTLA-4 by its inhibitory antibodies enhances T cell activity.
-The CTLA-4 antibody is also the first FDA-approved antibody to treat advanced melanoma.
+CTLA4 (cytotoxic T-lymphocyte-associated protein 4), also known as CD152, competitively binds to B7-1 (CD80) and B7-2 (CD86) on Antigen-Presenting Cells (APCs) to block the T cell activating signal by B7 and CD28 (on T cells) interaction.
+The inhibition of CTLA4 by its inhibitory antibodies enhances T cell activity.
+The CTLA4 antibody is the first FDA-approved antibody to treat advanced melanoma.

 mRNA expression verification